tableau/connector-plugin-sdk/docs/api-reference.md

 Format the attributes as 'key=value'.
 By default, some values are escaped or wrapped in curly braces to follow the ODBC standard, but you can also do it here if needed.

+    String GetProductName();

+Returns the Tableau product name.
+This value should not be used for conditional logic within the connector.
+Available in Tableau 2022.1 and newer.
+Possible values are: `TableauDesktop, TableauServer, TableauPrep, TableauBridge, Tableau`

+    String GetProductVersion();

+Returns the Tableau version as a string in Version.MaintenanceRelease format.
+This value should not be used for conditional logic within the connector.
+Available in Tableau 2022.1 and newer.
+Example value: `2022.1.3`

+    String GetPlatform();

+Returns the name of the operating system Tableau is running on.
+Possible values are: `win, mac, linux`

     bool MatchesConnectionAttributes(Object attr, Object inKey);

 Invokes attribute matching code.